-Please generally see Sections 3.2.2 and 3.2.3 of the Volume 1 Requirements.
-In addition: (1) In Part A, references to an entity include the relevant experience of any entity to which it is a successor or assign (but only to the extent the experience is legally deemed to be that of the firm as a result of the relevant succession or assignment).
-(2) An authorized representative of each Core Proposer Team Member is required to sign the certification set out at the end of the form of certifications in Part B. (3) The signature block on this Form may be modified as needed to properly reflect the authority of the person signing.
+Please (Instructions generally see Sections 3.2.2 and 3.2.3 of the Volume 1 Requirements.
+In addition: (1) In Part A , references to an entity include the relevant experience of any entity to which it is a successor or assign (but only to the extent the experience is legally deemed to be that of the firm as a result of the relevant succession or assignment).
+(2) The certifications in this Form E that are required in respect of Affiliates are limited to Affiliates that have engaged in business or investments in North America during the past 10 years.
+(23) An authorized representative of each Core Proposer Team Member is required to sign the certification set out at the end of the form of certifications in Part B .
+(3 4) The signature block on this Form may be modified as needed to properly reflect the authority of the person signing.